Mrsun0/gwsun.github.io/_publications/2009-10-01-paper-title-number-1.md

 We propose an efficient learning-based approach together with several novel insights in geometry.
-For moderate-degree nets, our approach can yield a better smooth trade-off between the wirelength and max path length comparing with the state-ofthe-art methods.
-For large-degree nets, we propose an elegant and easy-to-implement geometric data structure called “datadependent polar quadtree” in the space; using this structure, we can successfully plug our learning-based approach into a divide & merge framework and the optimization quality over the whole instance can be well preserved.
+For moderate-degree nets, our approach can yield a better smooth trade-off between the wirelength and max path length comparing with the state-of-the-art methods.
+For large-degree nets, we propose an elegant and easy-to-implement geometric data structure called “data-dependent polar quadtree” in the space; using this structure, we can successfully plug our learning-based approach into a divide & merge framework and the optimization quality over the whole instance can be well preserved.